rafaelxoliolab/RX.Net.Azure.Cloud/README.md

 - Note how some services depend on a relational database, but other on NoSQL databases.
 One service stores its state in a distributed cache.
 - Note how _all traffic routes through an API Gateway service_ that is responsible for routing traffic to the core back-end services and enforcing many cross-cutting concerns.
 - Most importantly, the application takes full advantage of the _scalability, availability, and resiliency features_ found in modern cloud platforms.

+### What is Cloud Native?
+The Cloud Native Computing Foundation provides the official definition:
+'''
+Cloud-native technologies empower organizations to build and run scalable applications in modern, dynamic environments such as public, private, and hybrid clouds.
+Containers, service meshes, microservices, immutable infrastructure, and declarative APIs exemplify this approach.
+These techniques enable loosely coupled systems that are resilient, manageable, and observable.
+Combined with robust automation, they allow engineers to make high-impact changes frequently and predictably with minimal toil.
+'''